-A base-line comparison to the Sun is useful as sunlight is the most prevalent, and natural, source of light for growing plants.
+A comparison to the Sun is useful as sunlight is the most prevalent, and natural, source of light for growing plants.
 All other horticultural light sources are essentially, to a greater or lesser degree, trying to mimic sunlight.

-The graph below shows the PAR curve (dashed dark blue line), the McCree curve (dashed purple line) and the visible portion (350nm to 750nm) portion of the spectrum of sunlight at noon^[4] (solid red line).
-Sunlight does not closely follow either the PAR curve, or the McCree curve, as can be seen from the graph below.
+The graph below shows the McCree curve (dashed purple line) and the visible (370nm to 750nm) portion of the spectrum of sunlight at noon^[4] (solid red line).
+Sunlight does not closely follow the McCree curve, as can be seen from the graph.

-Note that sunlight provides an abundance of green to yellow light in the 520~590nm range, even though the plants need very little of these wavelengths.
+Note that the above graph shows sunlight provides an abundance of green to yellow light in the 470nm to 590nm range, even though the plants don't absorb much of these wavelengths (according to the McCree curve).
 This "overabundance" of certain wavelengths (colours) is not a problem for the plants, as they absorb only as much light in the blue, green, yellow, orange and red wavelengths as they need, and simply ignore the rest.
-However, for a plant-light, it is important to produce a spectrum that fits within the PAR curve, or the McCree curve, (as closely as possible) as any excess light produced, or light produced outside of the PAR or McCree curve spectrum, is simply wasted light.
-The 'wasted' light represents energy being used producing that light, which the plants don't need, thereby reducing the overall efficiency of the plant/grow-light.
+However, for an artificial plant/grow-light, it is important to produce a spectrum that fits the McCree curve, (as closely as possible), or ideally the spectral curve of sunlight, as any excess light produced, or light produced outside of the McCree curve spectrum, is simply wasted light.
+The 'wasted' light represents energy being used producing that light, which the plants don't need, thereby reducing the overall efficiency of the horticultural/plant/grow-light.